-A very personal experience
+Snake bite on a dog: A very personal experience

 Shelton was running along the driveway in front of us in the ute, when something darted out from the grass and briefly got tangled between his legs, before being flicked behind him and under the ute.

-I couldn’t see or feel anything, and there was no sign of any blood.
+None were visible, and there was no sign of any blood.
 But the vet suggested we bring him in ASAP regardless.

 Emotional, and expensive, dilemma